aminnie/amidifx/README.md

 Last Update: 06 February 2021

 AMIDIFIX is a component based MIDI solution intended to manage one or more MIDI Sound Modules.
-Hardware sound modules such as the Deebach BlackBox (https://www.deebach.eu/), Roland Integra7, or Yamaha Motif Rack ES are well suited for studio applicationss.
-However, wiith no or limited user interfaces they require much configuration for realtime performances.
+Hardware sound modules such as the Deebach BlackBox (https://www.deebach.eu/), Roland Integra7, or Yamaha Motif Rack ES are well suited for studio applications.
+However, wiith no or limited user onboard interfaces they require much configuration for realtime performances.
 With custom development, it is quite possible to use them in live music scenarios, and/or for instance assemble your own multi-keyboard solution with instant recall of all the settings for a pre-confgured song.

 AMIDIFX is a JavaFX based solution enables a musician to:
 * Integrate your keyboards into software MIDI GM or hardware sound modules such as the the Deeback Blackbox via USB or MIDI DIN